-In the previous newsletter, I’ve talked of some of the above tools.
-But here’s the thing — for the content developer to use them, there’s one basic requirement — he/she has to write the basic copy first.
+So here’s the thing — for the content developer to use them, there’s one basic requirement — he/she has to write the basic copy first.

 Yes, if you must rely on technology for content, you can only use it to embellish your work.
 There are actually content clients, including some big enterprises out there that have started using these tools to “produce” content, rather than outsource it to content agencies!
 You cannot use an SEO tool before writing your content, right?
 It’s like putting the cart before the horse.
 So, folks, you are seriously mistaken to think that only tech will help you produce your copy for you.

 Take a headline analyzer for instance.
 These run on algorithms largely build on the principles of human behavior, i.e. how a human being perceives a certain combination of words.
 There’s a lot of math at play here.
 Most of these analyzers work by pegging an overall score to the “quality” of the headline.
 So, you key in your headline and within seconds it analyzes and puts a number to it + mini scores on other aspects like length of the headline, word balance, and even its appeal to search engines.

 Just to reiterate — it does not write your headline for you, but tells you whether your title will resonate with the audience or not.
 There are even tools that analyze the emotional connect of a headline!